FlammingFrost/FlammingFrost.github.io/content/posts/welcome/index.md

 Hello there! 👋

-I'm **Lifan Lin 林立凡**, a undergraduate student in South University of Science and Technology.
+I'm **Lifan Lin (Hugo)**, currently a master's student in Data Science at Stanford University.
+Passionated about data-centric machine learning, data analysis, and applied machine learning.

-This is the  homepage of my blog.
+There're links to my lifestyle-blog and learning log on your left:
 <!--more-->

-## About this site

-You can learn about me here.
-Some featured article will be also post here.
-I will keep it simple.

-For more content, welcome to my lifestyle-blog and learning log😄.
-Links are on the right sidebar.

-## Afterword

-Click the sun/moon button to switch between light/night modes.
+- **Lifestyle-blog**: Some creations, some experiences, and some thoughts.
+Mainly about my life and my feelings.
+- **Learning log**: Some notes, some projects, and some thoughts.
+Showcasing some of my works and thoughts in the field of data science and machine learning.
+-
+But here, I will keep it simple.
+Probably some brief updates of myself and some featured articles.